-Avanti Communications Group Plc. is a carriers’ carrier, selling wholesale data telecoms products to VSAT resellers, Telco’s, Systems Integrators, Mobile Operators, ISP’s and Governmental Organizations.
+Avanti Communications Group Plc. is a satellite operator, selling wholesale data telecoms products to VSAT resellers, Telco’s, Systems Integrators, Mobile Operators, ISP’s and Governmental Organizations.
 Avanti is headquartered in London, UK and has significant operations in Cornwall (UK), Cyprus, Germany and the USA.

 Avanti’s network consists of four high throughput satellites (HTS) in orbit, called HYLAS-1, HYLAS-2, HYLAS-3 and HYLAS-4 and an international fibre network connecting data centers in several countries.
 HYLAS stands for Highly Adaptable Satellite, a product of third millennium state of the art European Space technology (ESA).

 Inmarsat provides the satellite control center infrastructure and services in London and near Rome in Italy (Fucino Teleport).

 Avanti was founded by astrophysicist David Bestwick in 1996 to advise other firms on how best to use satellite technology.

 When David Williams (now CEO) bought into the company in 2002 it was worth £9,000.
 His wife lent them £10,000 and they started the company in his spare room.
 Today it has a market value of £340 million and has raised some half a billion pounds of funding.

 The HYLAS-1 satellite system has been developed through a Public Private Partnership between ESA and Avanti and was launched in November 2010.
 It was the first superfast Ka-band in Europe.
 The Ka-band earth stations for HYLAS-1 are located at Goonhilly and Lands End, Cornwall, UK.